-Erosion: The process by which earth materials are worn down by the action of flowing water, ice, or wind.
+Erosion: Process by which earth materials are worn down by the action of flowing water, ice, or wind.

-Essential fish habitat (EFH): The waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.
+Essential fish habitat: The waters and substrate necessary to fish for spawning, breeding, feeding, or growth to maturity.

 Ethnicity: A group or category of people with shared cultural traits such as ancestral origin, language, customs, or social attitudes.